 Measures Benefit Cost Better water resource allocation (voluntary transfer of water rights) Output increasing without increasing the overall use of water Multipart tariffs for water Decreasing of the overall environmental cost and releasing additional resources for more valuable water uses in the economy overall.
-Buying the land of people living in flood-prone areas Higher economic benefit out of reducing risk exposure and improving flood control services provided by ecosystems Transaction costs Farmers with the right to sell water Increasing the technical efficiency of irrigation systems at the same time that more water is available for other uses increasing the output without further deterioration of freshwater sources Transaction costs .
+Buying the land of people living in flood-prone areas Higher economic benefit out of reducing risk exposure and improving flood control services provided by ecosystems Transaction costs Farmers with the right to sell water Increasing the technical efficiency of irrigation systems, at the same time that more water is available for other uses, increasing the output without further deterioration of freshwater sources Transaction costs Compensating firms Environmental services to restore river flows.

-Compensating firms Environmental services to restore river flows.
 Water markets in drought-prone areas: conversion of irrigated agriculture into a water buffer Avoided costs of the best available alternative.
-Transaction costs Water market in irrigation district Increasing the overall output compensating losers and avoid the monitoring and enforcement cost of the command-and-control alternative Transaction costs, costs of means Multipart tariffs for drinking water Reduce lower-value water demands and, compared to its best available alternative for the same target, it reduces the cost of providing the water service as lower-size water works and lower operational expenditures would be required.
-Buy land in flood- prone areas Increase the security Avoid costs of providing security Restoring the minimum flows Compensating hydropower companies
+Transaction costs Water market in irrigation district Increasing the overall output compensating losers and avoid the monitoring and enforcement cost of the command-and-control alternative Multipart tariffs for drinking water Reduce lower-value water demands and, compared to its best available alternative for the same target, it reduces the cost of providing the water service as lower-size water works and lower operational expenditures would be required.
+Restoring the minimum flows Compensating hydropower companies